Trans Man Finds – And Creates – Refuge In His Family's Small-Town Cafe

 What his family grows and raises on the farm, they serve at Rosebud’s Cafe, which they opened in the nearby town of Jackson nearly 30 years ago.

-Tyx shows off some sheep and said, “We have a nice lamb burger on the menu right now.”
+Tyx shows off some sheep and says, “We have a nice lamb burger on the menu right now.”

 He admits, it’s a bit of an experiment, and not everything works.
 Take the duck eggs.
 “The eggs weren’t really a hit in the restaurant.
 The people weren’t ready for duck eggs."